PennLINC/hbcd_pipeline_replication_guide/index.md

 Otherwise, the `preproc_run.sh` script is unremarkable.
 The TOPUP-only preprocessed data is in `/cbica/projects/hbcd_dev/pipeline_paper/penn-run/derivatives/no-drbuddi/qsiprep`.

+NOTE: This takes a lot of time and disk space and for these reasons it is not going to be re-run.

 ### 2. Computing AP and PA FA subtraction for DRBUDDI evaluation

 Our SDC benchmark consisteted of subtracting the AP-only FA from the PA-only FA after preprocessing.